techascent/tech.io.azure/README.md

 ## Usage

-You can turn vault auth on or of in the main io config:
+You can turn vault auth on or off in the main io config:

 * [io configuration](https://github.com/techascent/tech.io/blob/master/resources/io-config.edn)